jenkins-sud/amida-messaging-microservice/README.md

 `MESSAGING_SERVICE_PG_PASSWORD` (N/A) Password of postgres user `MESSAGING_SERVICE_PG_USER`.

-`MESSAGING_SERVICE_PG_SSL` (`=false`) Whether an ssl connection shall be used to connect to postgres.
+`MESSAGING_SERVICE_PG_SSL_ENABLED` (`=false`) Whether an SSL connection shall be used to connect to postgres.

-`MESSAGING_SERVICE_PG_CERT_CA` If ssl is enabled with `MESSAGING_SERVICE_PG_SSL` this can be set to a certificate to override the CAs trusted while initiating the ssl connection to postgres.
+`MESSAGING_SERVICE_PG_CA_CERT` If SSL is enabled with `MESSAGING_SERVICE_PG_SSL_ENABLED` this can be set to a certificate to override the CAs that are trusted while initiating the SSL connection to postgres.
 Without this set, Mozilla's list of trusted CAs is used.
 Note that this variable should contain the certificate itself, not a filename.

 ### Running the Automated Test Suite:

-`JWT_AUTOMATED_TEST_TOKEN` (`=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6InVzZXIwIiwiZW1haWwiOiJ0ZXN0QHRlc3QuY29tIiwiYWRtaW4iOnRydWV9.X_SzIXZ-oqEL67eB-fwFqFSumuFQVAqhgsmak1JLIWo`) This is the `amida-auth-microservice` JWT that is used by this repo's automated test suite when it makes requests.
+`MESSAGING_SERVICE_AUTOMATED_TEST_JWT` (`=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6InVzZXIwIiwiZW1haWwiOiJ0ZXN0QHRlc3QuY29tIiwiYWRtaW4iOnRydWV9.X_SzIXZ-oqEL67eB-fwFqFSumuFQVAqhgsmak1JLIWo`) This is the `amida-auth-microservice` JWT that is used by this repo's automated test suite when it makes requests.

 ### Integration With Amida Auth Microservice: